Match fixing in association football: England

 Six people, including three current players and ex-player Delroy Facey, were arrested in November 2013 on suspicion of match fixing.
 Two Singaporean men were later charged, while two non-league footballers for Whitehawk were also charged in December 2013.
 As a result of this investigation, three people were jailed in June 2014.
 Later that month, professional footballer Sam Sodje was investigated after he was filmed by an undercover journalist claiming to have fixed matches; a total of six people were arrested, including active player DJ Campbell.
 Campbell was later cleared of all allegations.
 Cristian Montaño was also named as one of those arrested, and he was later sacked by club Oldham Athletic.
 Montaño later denied the accusations.
 In March 2014 the six players were re-arrested, alongside seven new players, all based in North-West England.
 The seven new players arrested were later named as John Welsh, Keith Keane, Bailey Wright, David Buchanan, Ben Davies and Graham Cummins (who all play for Preston North End), and Stephen Dawson (who plays for Barnsley); all seven stated they were innocent.
 The men were late released from bail.
 In January 2015 all 13 players were released without charge.

 Representatives from a number of sports met in December 2013 to discuss the issue, while former player Alan Shearer stated there should be a "zero tolerance" approach to the problem.
 Darren Bailey of the FA also stated that the country's gambling laws did not help in tackling match fixing in the sport.
 In June 2014, it was announced that 13 games were believed to have been fixed in British football during the 2013–14 season.

-On 1 September 2014 former professional player Delroy Facey was charged over alleged match fixing.
+On 1 September 2014, former professional player Delroy Facey was charged over alleged match fixing.
 The trial began in April 2015, when he was accused of being a "middleman" for others who had already been convicted of the crime.
 After being found guilty later that month he was sentenced to two-and-a-half years in jail.
 In October 2022, non-league player Kynan Isaac was banned for 10 years for spot fixing in a FA Cup match.

 France

 In November 2014, the presidents of Ligue 2 clubs Caen and Nîmes were amongst several arrested on suspicion of match fixing.
-The arrests followed a 1–1 draw between Caen and Nîmes in May 2014, a result very beneficial for each club.

-In April 2019, Guingamp complained to the LFP about a game between Caen and Angers.
+The arrests followed a 1–1 draw between Caen and Nîmes in May 2014, a result beneficial for each club.
+In April 2019, Guingamp complained to the Ligue de Fiotball Professionnel (LFP) about a game between Caen and Angers.
 The LFP said they were investigating "doubts about the integrity" of the result.
+At the 2026 FIFA World Cup, Ivory Coast player Elye Wahi was initially denied entry into Canada due to an active investigation in France of Wahi for spot-fixing.
+A suspicious number of bets were placed and won on Wahi attaining a yellow card in a match for Nice.